Qt-Widgets/QtPro/Ui/Qt5.5.1/CustomWindow/README.md

 * Qt5.5.1

 # Build
-* Visual Studio 2013
+* Visual Studio® 2013

 # Supported OS
-* Microsoft Windows 7 - Windows 10
+* Microsoft Windows® 7 - Windows® 10

 # Licensing
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.